zkochan/objectkit/README.md

 ### **.has**

-Check to see if a deep object exists by passing a dot-notated string:
+Check to see if a deeply nested property exists by passing a dot-notated string:

 ```js
 var url;